-4.2 USING EXISTING GUIDELINES
+4.2 Using existing guidelines

-As more good quality guidelines are being produced by other agencies, SIGN is making use of the evidence base underlying guidelines produced elsewhere for use in NHSScotland.
+As more good-quality guidelines are being produced by other agencies, SIGN is making use of the evidence base underlying guidelines produced elsewhere for use in NHSScotland.

-The guidelines identified in the scoping search carried out for the original guideline proposal will be presented to an early meeting of the guideline development group to allow it to consider what has been done already.
+The guidelines identified in the scoping search carried out for the guideline proposal will be presented to an early meeting of the guideline development group to allow it to consider the context of evidence-based guideline recommendations in the relevant area.

-All guidelines must be evaluated using the AGREE II instrument and be shown to have followed an acceptable methodology before they can be considered for use by SIGN guideline developers.
+Guidelines are evaluated using the AGREE II instrument and must be shown to have followed an acceptable methodology before they can be considered for use by SIGN guideline developers.

-There is a range of possible ways in which existing guidelines can be used in relation to SIGN guidelines.
+There is a range of possible ways in which published guidelines can be used in relation to SIGN guidelines.

-- There is an existing guideline that addresses some of the questions in a new guideline, or there is a well produced guideline that is now out of date.
+- There is an existing guideline that addresses some of the SIGN key questions, or there is a wellproduced guideline that is now out of date.
 If the guideline development group can access the original evidence tables used to develop that guideline, these can be updated and reviewed before being used to form the basis for new recommendations.
-For example, NICE evidence tables were used by the group developing the SIGN obesity guideline. - There is an existing guideline that addresses some of the questions in a new guideline, but it is not possible to obtain the evidence tables.
-In this case the guideline can be included in the body of evidence, as low quality evidence, supporting new recommendations. - There are existing guidelines addressing a very specialist area where expertise or resources are limited, and the specialist topic has general applicability.
-For example, reference in SIGN 88 on management of bacterial urinary tract infections to prescribing guidance produced by the Health Protection Agency or the Infectious Diseases Society of America. - There is an existing guideline that addresses some aspect of the guideline topic and which can be referred to as an alternative.
-For example, SIGN 111 on management of hip fracture of the elderly refers to British Orthopaedic Society guidelines for secondary prevention of fragility fractures rather than tackling the topic anew.
+For example, NICE evidence tables were used by the group developing SIGN 115 on management of obesity.
+In this case, the evidence is rated according to the scheme used by the source guideline. - There is an existing guideline that addresses some of the questions in the proposed guideline, but it is not possible to obtain the evidence tables.
+In this case the guideline can be included in the body of evidence, as low quality evidence (all guidelines are rated at level 4; see section 5) supporting new recommendations - There is an existing guideline that addresses some aspect of the guideline topic and which can be referred to as an alternative.
+For example, SIGN 111 on management of hip fracture in older people refers to British Orthopaedic Society guidelines for secondary prevention of fragility fractures rather than tackling the topic anew. - There are existing guidelines addressing a very specialist area where expertise or resources are limited, and the specialist topic has general applicability.
+For example SIGN 88 on management of bacterial urinary tract infections references prescribing guidance produced by the Health Protection Agency and the Infectious Diseases Society of America.